-Traditionally, thermal studies of electrical machines have been carried out by analytical techniques or by thermal network method [8],[9].
-Numerical techniques based on either finite difference method [10],[11] or finite element method [1]-[8] are more suitable for analysis of complex system.
+Traditionally, thermal studies of electrical machines have been carried out by analytical techniques or by thermal network method [8], [9].
+Numerical techniques based on either finite difference method [10], [11] or finite element method [1]-[8], [14]-[20] are more suitable for analysis of complex system.
 Most of the earlier designers and researchers have traditionally adopted analytical methods such as separation of variables, conformal mapping, and resistance analog networks for prediction of temperatures.
 The analytical work is largely limited and that too with many major assumptions.
-Even though the resistance analog method predicts average temperatures quite accurately, the method failed in predicting hot spot temperatures.
-Finite difference is one of the popular numerical methods widely used.
-The estimation of core iron and copper winding temperatures in electrical machines, the finite difference method had been normally employed.
+Even though the resistance analog method predicts average temperatures quite accurately, the method failed in predicting hot spot temperatures in electrical machines, the finite difference method had been normally employed.
 Even though this method predicts hot spot temperatures, the method is not as flexible as finite element method in handling complex boundary condition and geometry.
 Rajagopal [5] and Sarkar [7] have carried out extensive two-dimensional steady state and transient thermal analysis of TEFC machines using Finite Element Method (FEM).
-Recent advances in Computational Electromagnetics, encouraged by continuing increase of power and speed of computers, make finite elements and related techniques an attractive alternative to well established semi-analytical and empirical design methods, as well as to the still popular 'trial and error' approach.
+Recent advances in Computational Electromagnetics, encouraged by continuing increase of power and speed of computers, make finite elements and related techniques an attractive alternative to well established semi-analytical and empirical design methods, as well as to the still popular 'trial and error' approach